pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Verbos Frasais, Auxiliares.md

 s) Did
 t) Do

-Item.
 2.1.
 Uso do Auxiliar Have

 Na ordem da frase, o auxiliar sempre vem antes do principal.
 O verbo Have é usado como